“A sacred and safe space for the support and empowerment of women.“

 The Center is a week-day drop-in center that helps women break isolation and build community toward the bettering and enriching of each other’s lives.
 A member of the parish serves as Trinity’s Associate for Urban Ministry as the Executive Director of the women’s center.

-A plan is in the works to start a long term, trauma informed, community based, residential recovery project in the model of Thistle Farms in Nashville, TN.
-It will be located in an old nearby convent.
+In 2019 the women’s center opened a long term, trauma informed, community based, residential recovery project in the model of Thistle Farms in Nashville, TN.
+Called Sophia’s House, it is located a block from the parish in an old convent that was totally renovated for the new use.
 Check it out HERE.

 The Center for Wisdom’s Women